 In 2013, Moody Bible Institute dropped its 127-year ban against alcohol and tobacco use by faculty and staff.
 The new emphasis is toward the creation of a “high trust environment that emphasizes values, not rules” (“Moody Bible Institute Drops,” Christianity Today, Sept.
 20, 2013).

-For the following reasons we believe that the Bible teaches that the New Testament Christian should abstain from alcoholic drinks:
+For the following reasons we believe that the Bible teaches that the New Testament Christian should abstain from alcoholic drinks, and even more especially in this present time:

 1. The Bible warns that wine is a mocker and deceives men (Proverbs 20:1).